HaroldF415/dev_notes/algorithms.md

 I believe that other than speed a software engineer must consider optimizing the utilization of resources such as memory, energy and network bandwith.

 ### 1.1-3

+Select a data structure that you have seen previously, and discuss its strengths and limitations.

+One data structure that I'm familiar with is an array.

+### 1.1-4

+How are the shortest-path and traveling-salesman problems given above similar?
+How are they different?

+### 1.1-5

+Come up with a real-world problem in which only the best solution will do.
+Then come up with one in which a solution that is "approximately" the best is good enough.

+---

+## 1.2 Algorithms as a technology

+We should always consider to implement a solution to be within the bounds of good engineering practice.
+"An implementation should be well designed and documented."

+Algorithms that are efficient in terms of time or space will help use resources like computing time and space in memory more wisely.